JAlcocerT/JAlcocerT/content/blog/ai-n8n.md

    https://api.fireflies.ai/graphql
 ```

-Just go to https://app.fireflies.ai/settings and get that API key.
+Just go to https://app.fireflies.ai/settings and get that **API key**.

 2. **Add Fireflies Node in n8n:**
    - In your n8n workflow editor, search for the Fireflies node (official Fireflies.ai integration exists).